-A Fire Management Area (FMA) is a gazetted area declared by the SFMC (Fire Service Act 1979 s 17(1)) (Figure 2.).
+A Fire Management Area (FMA) is a gazetted area declared by the SFMC (Fire Service Act 1979 s 17(1)); there are ten (10) FMAs for Tasmania (Figure 2.).
 Geographic representation of FMA boundaries is most closely aligned with existing boundaries for local government authority, but not agencies such as Parks and Wildlife Service, Tasmania Fire Service and Sustainable Timber Tasmania.
 Boundaries also consider risk profile including risk type, management of risk for the area, and functionality in the area.
 FMAs may include more than one Local Government Authority and FMA boundaries of agencies responsible for fire management.